carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Enhancements.rst

         <option-argument>   ::=  <string>

 This roughly corresponds to the GCC option syntax.
-Note that grouping of short options(as in ``ls -la``) is forbidden.
+Note that grouping of short options (as in ``ls -la``) is forbidden.

 Example::

         llvmc -O3 -Wa,-foo,-bar -pedantic -std=c++0x a.c b.c c.c

-Option arguments can also have special forms: for example, an argument can be a comma-separated list (like in -Wa,-foo,-bar).
+Option arguments can also have special forms.
+For example, an argument can be a comma-separated list (like in -Wa,-foo,-bar).
 In such cases, it's up to the option handler to parse the argument.

 Option semantics
 ----------------

-According to their meaning, options are classified into following
+According to their meaning, options are classified into the following
 categories:

 - Global options - Options that influence compilation graph